header logo

 The legendary Antonin Panenka is the owner of the familiar 11m "Panenka" rock style

-However, from this root, consider the influence of what these moments have had on football in terms of penalty saves.
-Jorginho's chip and even the essence of slotting the ball into the net - whether from a dead ball or not - have stemmed from these moments.
+However, consider the influence these moments have had on football, particularly in penalty saves.
+Jorginho's chip and the art of calmly placing the ball into the net—whether from a dead ball or open play—have been inspired by these moments.

-5/ Lionel Messi - Most influential soccer players
+5. Lionel Messi - One of the most influential soccer players

-Lionel Messi is a phenomenal player; his performance in the 2022 World Cup reflected just that.
-He led Argentina to victory in the 2022 World Cup and secured his 2nd Ballon d'Or.
-Messi is praised for his unparalleled dribbling skills, precise ball control, and accurate finishing.
+Lionel Messi is a phenomenal player; his performance in the 2022 World Cup proved it beyond doubt.
+He led Argentina to victory in the 2022 World Cup and later secured his eighth Ballon d'Or.
+Messi is widely regarded for his unparalleled dribbling skills, precise ball control, and clinical finishing.

 After winning the 2022 World Cup, Messi has officially completed his collection of trophies